uri-planetarium/interactive-planetarium-ERAU/README.md

 <h4>5.
 (Optional) Install nodemon</h4>

-  This allows you to write code for the server and have it automatically refresh each time
+  This allows you to write code for the server and have it automatically refresh each time.

   ```
   npm install -g nodemon